Connecting to Fish and Wildlife Staff

 - Use email:

-Given the important role outdoor and wildlife-based recreation play both in Vermont’s economy and in the physical and mental well-being of its residents, Governor Phil Scott continues to amend his “Stay Home, Stay Safe” order as part of the state’s gradual reopening.
+Given the important role outdoor and wildlife-based recreation play both in Vermont’s economy and in the physical and mental well-being of its residents, Governor Phil Scott continues to amend his “Stay Home, Stay Safe” order.
+If participants can distance and wear a mask, outdoor recreation with others can resume.
+No mingling is allowed.
+Gatherings will be allowed between two trusted households starting Wednesday, December 23, 2020, and going through Saturday, January 2, 2021.

 Take Health & Safety Precautions